 Phoenix FD™ is a complete solution for fluid dynamics.
 It is used to simulate realistic water, fire, and other effects for multiple television series such as Game of Thrones and The Flash, and is specifically designed for fast-paced production.

-Phoenix FD is an all-in one solution for fluid dynamics.
-Simulate fire, smoke, liquids, ocean waves, splashes, spray, mist and more.
+Phoenix FD is an all-in-one solution for fluid dynamics.
+For example, simulate fire, smoke, liquids, ocean waves, splashes, spray, mist, and more.

 Preview and render interactively in the viewport.
 Adjust simulations on the fly.

 Create all types of physically-based fluid effects with fast, flexible controls for rendering, retiming, and refining simulations.

 Integrated seamlessly into 3ds Max and optimized to render with V-Ray.

 Compatible with top industry tools such as Alembic, Krakatoa, Stoke MX, and OpenVDB.
 Update 2 brings compatibility with 3ds Max 2021 and V-Ray 5, as well.
 See the Updates tab for more

 Change each voxel and particle’s properties during simulation, and use customizable conditions to delete particles.

 Float your objects over pools or wash them away in floods with basic rigid body simulation for Phoenix liquids.